n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 potentially causing confusion.

 **Matra** is the standard term for a dependent vowel sign.
-In the Kannada language, dependent-vowel signs <!--- that are positioned below the base consonant --> may also be referred to as _swara_ forms.
+In the Kannada language, dependent-vowel signs may also be referred to as _swara_ forms.

 The term "matra" is also used to refer to the headline in other Indic scripts, and may be used to describe the distinctive cap stroke above most